-STANDARDS HOW YOU WILL BE MEASURED EC.4.1 PPPs are mixed/handled in a manner that minimises the risk of contamination and pollution REVISED ■ EC.4.1.a Where used, measuring equipment is dedicated to this purpose, non-glass, clean and free of accumulated residues and numbering is sufficiently legible to enable accurate measurement ■ PPP store scale calibration record where required EC.4.1.b Where used, weighing scales are dedicated to this purpose and are check weighed at least annually and, if necessary, calibrated ■ EC.4.1.c Any dedicated PPP filling areas are designed to effectively contain any drips or spills generated by filling of PPP application equipment ■ EC.4.1.d Where a dedicated filling area is not in place, a suitable alternative provision is present to control this risk (e.g. a suitably functional drip tray and selection of filling locations distanced from water courses, boreholes/springs/wells) EC.4.1.e Any alternative provisions used are managed appropriately to ensure they do not themselves present a risk of contamination to personnel or environment EC.5 Key PPPs must be applied in a manner that minimises the risk of contamination EC.5.a PPP application does not occur in areas of high pollution farm map risk, as identified on and pollution REVISED PPP application does not occur in unsuitable conditions e risk of drift or where soil conditions are unsuitable e.g. wa or snow-covered soil or where the soil has been frozen fo hours in the previous 24 hours terlogged, flooded ■ EC.5.c Buffer zone requirements of the PPP being applied are complied with ■ EC.5.d Local beekeepers are given 48 hours' notice (unless othe the intention to apply a PPP that is hazardous to bees, via BeeConnected/equivalent ■ EC.5.e Care is taken when applying near hedgerows, woodlands homes or public places e.g. schools, parks, playground , wetlands, private GUIDANCE
+FC.4.1

+PPPs are mixed/handled in a manner that minimises the risk of contamination and pollution REVISED

+Where used, measuring equipment is dedicated to this purpose, non-glass, clean and free of accumulated residues and numbering is sufficiently legible to enable accurate measurement

+■ PPP store scale calibration record where required

+Where used, weighing scales are dedicated to this purpose and are check weighed at least annually and, if necessary, calibrated

+EC.4.1.c

+Any dedicated PPP filling areas are designed to effectively contain any drips or spills generated by filling of PPP application equipment

+EC.4.1.d

+Where a dedicated filling area is not in place, a suitable alternative provision is present to control this risk (e.g. a suitably functional drip tray and selection of filling locations distanced from water courses, boreholes/springs/wells)

+FC 4 1 a

+Any alternative provisions used are managed appropriately to ensure they do not themselves present a risk of contamination to personnel or environment

+PPPs must be applied in a manner that minimises the risk of contamination and pollution REVISED

+PPP application does not occur in areas of high pollution risk, as identified on farm map

+■ EC.5.b

+PPP application does not occur in unsuitable conditions e.g. when there is a risk of drift or where soil conditions are unsuitable e.g. waterlogged, flooded or snow-covered soil or where the soil has been frozen for more than 12 hours in the previous 24 hours

+Buffer zone requirements of the PPP being applied are complied with

+EC.5.d

+Local beekeepers are given 48 hours' notice (unless otherwise agreed) of the intention to apply a PPP that is hazardous to bees, via direct contact/ BeeConnected/equivalent

+Care is taken when applying near hedgerows, woodlands, wetlands, private homes or public places e.g. schools, parks, playground

-$BeeConnected\ website: \textbf{beeconnected.org.uk}$
+BeeConnected website: beeconnected.org.uk